ivanloginov/mtg-commander/README.md

-## Simple web-page to play EDH with screen sharing
+## Simple web-page to play Commander with screen sharing

 Online track of every turn.